HariSekhon/Dockerfiles/README.md

 These images are all available pre-built on [My DockerHub - https://hub.docker.com/u/harisekhon/](https://hub.docker.com/u/harisekhon/).

--*Quality and Testing** - this repo has entire test suites run against it from various [GitHub repositories](https://github.com/HariSekhon) to validate the docker images' functionality, branches vs tagged versions align, latest contains correct version from master branch, syntax checks covering all common build and file formats (Make/JSON/CSV/INI/XML/YAML configurations) etc.
+- *Quality and Testing* - this repo has entire test suites run against it from various [GitHub repositories](https://github.com/HariSekhon) to validate the docker images' functionality, branches vs tagged versions align, latest contains correct version from master branch, syntax checks covering all common build and file formats (Make/JSON/CSV/INI/XML/YAML configurations) etc.

 These are reusable tests that can anybody can implement and can be found in my [DevOps Python Tools](https://github.com/HariSekhon/devops-python-tools) and [DevOps Bash Tools](https://github.com/HariSekhon/devops-bash-tools) repos as well as the [Advanced Nagios Plugins Collection](https://github.com/HariSekhon/nagios-plugins) which contains hundreds of technology specific API-level test programs to ensure the docker images are functioning as intended.